Paulo Paulino Guajajara: Activism

 Guajajara was a member of a forest guard, the Guardians of the Forest, started originally in 2012 to ward off illegal loggers.
 The group of around 120 Indigenous activists aim to protect the 413,000 hectares of land in the Araribóia region against environmental crimes.
 The guardians report their findings to the Brazilian Institute of the Environment and Renewable Natural Resources and the Federal Police, but activists say they rarely receive help.
 At the end of September 2019, "the Guajajara sent a request for help to the National Indian Foundation (FUNAI) and the government of Maranhão, as threats by loggers and land grabbers had reached alarming levels."
 During an interview with Reuters just a few months before his death, Paulo told reporters that the guardians' job is often dangerous, but there is no other option, "I'm scared at times, but we have to lift up our heads and act.
 We are here fighting," he said.

-Death
+Assassination

 On Friday 1 November 2019, Paulo Paulino Guajajara was fatally shot in the face while on a hunting trip inside the Arariboia Indigenous reserve in Maranhao.
 Illegal loggers were said to have ambushed Paulo and his cousin, Laercio Guajajara.
 Laercio was severely injured but survived.
 A logger also died in the attack on Friday night.
 Guajajara left behind a son.